The Magnificent Seven… Or Maybe Eight

 From a very early age, the word ‚Tucson‘ for me was synonymous with a land full of wonders.
 This place was so far away that people talked in this strange language, English, which I liked the sound of because it was spoken by people that I loved dearly.
 Apparently, Tucson was so warm that houses had swimming pools, and cacti grew in the garden because it was in the middle of the desert.
 The desert was inhabited by rattlesnakes, and also large spiders.
 One of the spiders was called George as it was practically a member of the household.
 Eeek.

 About 40 years later, I’ve finally visited Arizona and stayed near Tucson with my uncle and aunt.
 I have now seen the places that had long since taken shape in my mind, places my mother and grandparents had visited before me.
-I have taken in the endless stretches of Saguaro (the tree-like cactus unique to the Sonoran desert), marvelled at the Santa Catalina Mountains, and drove past the lovely house with the swimming pool - it is currently on the market again and has been refurbished beyond recognition, much to my poor aunt’s dismay… George, of course, had long made his eight-legged exit.
+I have taken in the endless stretches of Saguaro (the tree-like cactus unique to the Sonoran desert), marvelled at the Santa Catalina Mountains, and driven past the lovely house with the swimming pool – it is currently on the market again and has been refurbished beyond recognition, much to my poor aunt’s dismay… George, of course, had long made his eight-legged exit.